-At the time of our inspection the property was unoccupied.
-However all floors were covered and there was furniture and stored items throughout.
-This has limited our inspection to an extent.
+At the time of our inspection, the property is unoccupied, but floor surfaces are fully covered and some furnishings are present.
+This has limited our inspection to some extent.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.